medinammartin3/Sondi/README.md

   - **Compact & Readable**: Generates short, user-friendly codes, making it easy to share and remember.
   - **Performance**: Fast generation, even at scale, without impacting application performance.
   - **Reliability**: Uid2's algorithm is robust, reducing the risk of duplication or errors.
+- **Custom Admin Panel**:
+  Sondi's administrators have access to a custom admin site where they can manage users, polls, and everything needed to respond to any user needs effectively.
+This ensures the platform remains user-friendly and well-maintained.
+> [!IMPORTANT]
+> **No Privacy Concerns**: Administrators do not have access to raw confidential user information.
+Sensitive data like passwords is encrypted and stored securely in the database, maintaining user privacy.

 <br>